-Two key factors in our ability to manage medical expenses are the adoption of Clover Assistant by the providers who treat our members and Non-Insurance Beneficiaries (collectively, the "Providers") and enrollment in our clinical care programs, including our in-home primary care program ("Clover Home Care"), by our most at-risk members and Non-Insurance Beneficiaries.
+Two key factors in our ability to manage medical expenses are the adoption of Clover Assistant by the providers who treat our members and Non-Insurance Beneficiaries (collectively, the "Providers") and enrollment in our clinical care programs, including our in-home primary care program ("Clover Home Care"), by our most at-risk members.
 By driving adoption of Clover Assistant by our Providers, we seek to promote the provision of high-quality medical care driven by real-time, personalized and actionable insights to healthcare providers.
-If we fail to drive adoption of Clover Assistant by our Providers or fail to accurately identify beneficiaries at high risk for near-term hospitalization for our complex care management program, we could fail to drive significant reductions in MCR for our members and Non-Insurance Margin for our Non-Insurance Beneficiaries, which would have a material and adverse effect on our business, financial condition, and results of operation.
+If we fail to drive adoption of Clover Assistant by our Providers or fail to accurately identify beneficiaries at high risk for near-term hospitalization for our complex care management program, we could fail to drive significant reductions in MCR for our members, which would have a material and adverse effect on our business, financial condition, and results of operation.

 Our premiums under MA plans are based on bids submitted to CMS in June the year before the contract year.
 Although we base our MA plan bids on our estimates of future medical costs over the fixed contract period, many factors may cause actual costs to exceed the costs estimated and reflected in premiums or bids.
-These factors may include medical cost inflation; increased use of services; increased cost of individual services; large-scale medical emergencies (such as the COVID-19 pandemic); the introduction of new or costly drugs, treatments and technology; new treatment guidelines; new mandated benefits (such as the expansion of essential benefits coverage) or other regulatory changes; and insured population characteristics.
+These factors may include medical cost inflation; increased use of services; increased cost of individual services; large-scale medical emergencies; the introduction of new or costly drugs, treatments and technology; new treatment guidelines; new mandated benefits (such as the expansion of essential benefits coverage) or other regulatory changes; and insured population characteristics.
 While we believe Clover Assistant may enable us to make better predictions regarding future medical costs, there can be no assurance that better predictions will be made or that we would be able to realize the benefits of those predictions.